zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 - PThreadFS requires PROXY_TO_PTHREAD to be active.
 In particular, no system calls interacting with the file system should be called from the main thread.
 - Some functionality of the Emscripten File System API is missing, such as sockets, IndexedDB integration and support for XHRequests.
 - PThreadFS does not support symlinks.
-- Changing the current working directory might not work in some cases.
+- Changing the current working directory within the `/persistent/` folder is not supported.
 - PThreadFS depends on C++ libraries. `EM_PTHREADFS_ASM()` cannot be used within C files.
 - Accessing the file system before `main()` requires linker option `PTHREAD_POOL_SIZE=<expression>` to be active.
 Doing so may lead to some blocking of the main thread, which is risky.
 Check out `examples/early_syscall.cpp` for an example.
 - Compiling with the Closure Compiler is not supported.